Diffusion Models Memorize in Training -- and Generalize in Inference: Reproducibility

 \subsection{Training-validation mismatch on ImageNet}

 At least part of the generalization gaps we observe may be due to a slight distribution mismatch between the training and validation sets, arising from differences in the data collection process for ImageNet and for CIFAR-10/100, due to natural variance in global statistics on small datasets.
-To test this, we quantify mismatch and limited-sample bias by measuring the \md between 50k subsets of the training data with the validation splits, and different training subsets, respectively (\cref{tab:in-mismatch}).
+To test this, we quantify mismatch and limited-sample bias by measuring the FD between 50k subsets of the training data with the validation splits, and different training subsets, respectively (\cref{tab:in-mismatch}).
 See the supplementary material for a full description of the setup.
 We find that, regardless of the dataset, FDDs involving generated images are substantially higher than the natural split mismatch and limited-sample bias, ruling out that the gaps we observed in our previous analysis are due to distribution mismatches.
 Because FD-based metrics are non-linear, we can't decompose the FD results for generated images into their components, thereby prohibiting further analysis.
 For FID, we observe very high baselines, only slightly below the results on generated data (\cref{tab:in-mismatch}), indicating that, with Inception-v3 features, biases other than non-i.i.d. data can easily dominate the outcome.